venkatacodes7/test-project/README.md

-# test-project
-my first Github project
+hi! iam rithika and this is my first Github project.